petervandenabeele/ruby_peter_v/README.md

   inadvertently more elements are present, the first will happily choose a random entry (certainly with ActiveRecord first) which is a silent bug.

+* #max_with_nil on Object

+  Finding the max of two arguments, but if one of them is nil, take the other one, and both nil, return nil.
+  This is similar to the behavior ios nil would be considered smaller than all other objects.

 ## Contributing